mnriem/csharp-on-azure-examples/README.md

 # C# on Azure Examples

-This GitHub repository contains a set of Azure examples specifically for C# developers to quickly get started with Azure.
+This GitHub repository contains a set of Azure examples specifically for C# developers on macOS / Linux to quickly get started with Azure.
 Please use the issue tracker to leave feedback, file issues or to propose other examples.

 ## Getting started